“Fan Chats” is our series of videos in which we meet supporters of English football…

 So the FA Cup is a non-seeded, non-bracket tournament for pretty much everybody in the country.
 The League Cup is the same thing for the 92 fully professional clubs.
-And the League Trophy, known right now as the Checkatrade Trophy because those folks cut a check, is the same thing for just League One and League Two.
+And the League Trophy is the same thing for just League One and League Two.
 Sort of.

-For these small clubs, it can be a pretty big deal, because it’s something they can win, or at least something that can get them to Wembley without having to get past clubs in the Championship or Premier League.
+For smaller clubs, it can be a pretty big deal, because it’s something they can win, or at least something that can get them to Wembley without having to get past clubs in the Championship or Premier League.

 At least, that used to be the case.
-Such is the power of these bigger clubs that, for the 2016-17 season, the big boys looked down at the little Trophy and said, “You know, we could use that.”
-And so the Football League (or the FA?) passed a rule that said Championship and Premier League teams can send their Under-23 squads into the League Trophy.
+Such is the power of these bigger clubs that, since the 2016-17 season, the big boys looked down at the little Trophy and said, “You know, we could use that.”
+And so the Football League passed a rule that said Championship and Premier League teams can send their Under-21 squads into the League Trophy.

 Let’s just say it wasn’t a popular decision.
 One common way for fans to show their disgust was to simply refuse to show up.
 The all-time record low attendance mark was set at many grounds, such as Fratton Park, home of Portsmouth FC, where all of 1,355 people showed up to see them play Reading FC’s academy team.

-Basically, small-club fans said “Fuck you, League, for messing up our tournament with your greed,” and the big-club fans said, “Fuck you, League and Club, for trying to squeeze even more ticket money out of us to watch a bunch of reserves play.”
+Basically, small-club fans said “Screw you, League, for messing up our tournament with your greed,” and the big-club fans said, “Screw you, League and Club, for trying to squeeze even more ticket money out of us to watch a bunch of reserves play.”

-I think everyone’s fear, for this first go-round of the new format, was that the big final, at Wembley in early April, would be Manchester City Reserves (no, not New York City FC, the actual reserves), against the Chelsea Under-23s.
+Everyone’s fear, for the first go-round of the new format, was that the big final, at Wembley in early April, would be Manchester City Reserves (no, not New York City FC, the actual reserves), against the Chelsea Under-23s.
 And that, let’s be honest, would suck for everybody.

-As it happens, we got a good old fashioned final, with Oxford United, who have played their way heroically up to League One, taking on Coventry City, a formerly big-time club (see the 1987 FA Cup) who are now toiling away in League Two.
+As it happens, we got a good old fashioned final, with Oxford United, who played their way heroically up to League One, taking on Coventry City, a formerly big-time club (see the 1987 FA Cup) then toiling away in League Two.